tokyoking/ctf/format_string/BlueHensCTF24/README.md

 ![binary](https://github.com/user-attachments/assets/a5287302-7a99-4deb-9b40-c8ccf748b1a1)

-We see a cool menu, I played with the options for a few minutes then opened up the ghidra to see what's going on.
+We see a cool menu, I played with the options for a few minutes then opened up ghidra to see what's going on.

 ![ghdr](https://github.com/user-attachments/assets/e57e046e-d206-4db2-81f1-d7ae6c296792)